HumanMovementNeuroscience/capstone/docs/course_materials/exercises/exercise3/exercise3-student-instructions.md

       - Use that area to draft and hone text you are using in the different categories

 ### How to change a channel description
-1. Change the channel description to provide the bot with context about what you plan to discuss in this channel
   1. Click the `Edit Channel` and add some text to the 'Channel Topic' box with additional instructions for the bot
-    2. The Channel Topic should be written as if you were giving instructions to a person (or person-like-object) about what to expect about  conversations in this channel
-        1.  i.e. for a channel called `oculomotor-control`, the description might be:
-            -   "In this channel, the student will talk to you about concepts, research, and methods related to oculomotor control and eye movements, with a particular focus on the neural bases of eye movements and tools for measuring eye movements in real-world settings"
+      1. Alternatively, right click the channel name and select `Edit Channel`
+  1. Enter text into the 'Channel Topic' box